senolali/ImpKmeans/README.md

 If you are interested in the algorithm used in your study, please refer to the article shared below:

 Şenol, A., (2023).
-"ImpKmeans: An Improved Version of K-Means Algorithm by Determining Optimum Initial Centroids Based on Multivariate Kernel Density Estimation and Kd-Tree", Acta Polytechnica Hungarica.
+"ImpKmeans: An Improved Version of the K-Means Algorithm, by Determining Optimum Initial Centroids, based on Multivariate Kernel Density Estimation and Kd-Tree", Acta Polytechnica Hungarica,21(2), 111-131.